Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ```
 sudo cat /usr/share/zoneinfo/zone.tab
 ```
-- To change the location enter the following command replacing `FR` by your country (you will need to enter the Root password):
+- To change the location enter the following command replacing `FR` by your country (you will need to enter your user password):
 ```
 sudo iw reg set FR
 ```